Indian Path Common

 LaHave Bakery

-Location: Lahave and Area
+Location: Lahave & Area

 LaHave Bakery, since opening in July 1985, has been steadfast in its mission to rise above the ordinary by embracing what was good in the past and adapting for the health and food security of the future.
 The first, and most important value is food.
 We strive to make a quality product with quality ingredients.
 We make everything from scratch.
 Our ingredient sources from Nova Scotia are farms that share our values in a respect for the land as well as animals.
 We want our bread to be…